-- (B) That the notice of intent to act on the measure was published in the Register; - (C) That each notice of hearing or roundtable was published in the - (D) Of each hearing or roundtable on the measure; and - (E) Of the committee meeting at which the measure and report were adopted; - (3) The position of the Executive, if any, on the measure; - (4) The committee's response to the relevant recommendations adopted by a resolution of an affected Advisory Neighborhood Commission, if any, that has been provided to the committee before the close of the record; - (5) A list of witnesses who testified at the hearing or roundtable, or who submitted a statement for the record before close of the record, and a brief summary of each witness's position; - (6) An explanation of the impact on existing provisions of law that the measure would modify or affect; - (7) A summary of the fiscal impact, including whether funds are sufficient to implement the legislation, and, if applicable, a summary of the tax abatement financial analysis conducted pursuant to D.C.
+- (D) Of each hearing or roundtable on the measure; and - (E) Of the committee meeting at which the measure and report were

+- (3) The position of the Executive, if any, on the measure; - (4) The committee's response to the relevant recommendations adopted by a resolution of an affected Advisory Neighborhood Commission, if any, that has been provided to the committee before the close of the record; - (5) A list of witnesses who testified at the hearing or roundtable, or who submitted a statement for the record before close of the record, and a brief summary of each witness's position; - (6) An explanation of the impact on existing provisions of law that the measure would modify or affect; - (7) A summary of the fiscal impact, including whether funds are sufficient to implement the legislation, and, if applicable, a summary of the tax abatement financial analysis conducted pursuant to D.C.
 Official Code § 47-4701; - (8) A summary of the racial equity impact, if an assessment has been provided pursuant to Rule 311, and the committee's response to the assessment; - (9) A detailed section-by-section analysis of the measure's substantive provisions; - (10) Any additional information that the committee decides to include; - (11) A summary of the committee's markup of the measure, including:

-- (A) Dissenting, separate, and individual views of committee members, if members demanded the opportunity to state their views; - (B) A record of the results of a voice vote or, if a roll-call vote, the votes to adopt the legislation and the motion to adopt the report; and - $% \left(C\right) =\left(C\right) +\left(C\right) =\left(C\right) +\left(C\right) +\left($ - (12) The report adopted by the final committee in cases of a sequential referral may summarize paragraphs (2), (4), and (5) of this subsection, if the previous committee report (in the sequential referral) is included (with or without attachments). - (e) Attached to each report, in the following order, shall be: - (1) The measure, as introduced, along with any transmittal letter, if applicable (but not necessarily any other attachments to the introduction), and the Secretary's memorandum of referral; - (2) Any written statements or materials that the committee decides to attach; - (3) The Racial Equity Impact Assessment, if one has been issued pursuant to Rule 311; - (4) As required by Rule 309, a fiscal impact statement; - (5) The tax abatement financial analysis conducted pursuant to D.C.
+- (A) Dissenting, separate, and individual views of committee members, if members demanded the opportunity to state their views; - (B) A record of the results of a voice vote or, if a roll-call vote, the votes to adopt the legislation and the motion to adopt the report; and - (C) Any recorded votes on amendments to the measure or other motions; and - (12) The report adopted by the final committee in cases of a sequential referral may summarize paragraphs (2), (4), and (5) of this subsection, if the previous committee report (in the sequential referral) is included (with or without attachments). - (e) Attached to each report, in the following order, shall be: - (1) The measure, as introduced, along with any transmittal letter, if applicable (but not necessarily any other attachments to the introduction), and the Secretary's memorandum of referral; - (2) Any written statements or materials that the committee decides to attach; - (3) The Racial Equity Impact Assessment, if one has been issued pursuant to Rule 311; - (4) As required by Rule 309, a fiscal impact statement; - (5) The tax abatement financial analysis conducted pursuant to D.C.
 Official Code § 47-4701, if applicable; - (6) As required by Rule 310, a legal sufficiency determination; - (7) If reporting a bill repealing or amending existing law, a comparative print showing, by italic, underscore, strikethrough, or other typographical device, the changes proposed; except, that when a new section, or greater part is being added, such as a new chapter or title, a comparative print shall not be required but a reference to the new section or part shall be included in the committee report; and - (8) A committee print that states the number of the measure and, in the top left-hand corner of the measure, the name of the committee, the date of the committee markup, and the words "committee print". - (f) Each report prepared by the Committee of the Whole on a Council appointment to another body and each report prepared by another committee on a confirmation shall include a current resume of the nominee.